• English

 irunefer

-Irunefer’s tomb, referred to as TT 290, is located at the far end of the Western cemetery in the west of the Ptolemaic temple of Hathor in Deir el-Medina, on the West Bank of Luxor.
-The tomb consists of an entrance, an antechamber, and a burial chamber.
+Irunefer’s tomb, TT 290, is located at the far end of the Western cemetery in the west of the Ptolemaic temple of Hathor in Deir el-Medina, on the West Bank of Luxor.
+The tomb has an entrance, an antechamber, and a burial chamber.

 Who Was Irunefer?

-Irunefer is believed to have worked as a necropolis workman, or a worker at the royal tombs, during the Ramesside era.
+Irunefer is believed to have worked as a cemetery or a worker at the royal tombs during the Ramesside era.
 He is known by the title "Servant in the Place of Truth" and lived during the 19th dynasty in the village.
-The parents of Irunefer were Tausret, his mother, and Siwazyt, his father, who was a priest.
-Irunefer lived during the era which is considered to be a prosperous time of Egypt’s history.
+His parents were Tausret, his mother, and Siwazyt, his father, a priest.
+Irunefer lived during what is considered a prosperous time in Egypt’s history.

 The Discovery

 Tomb TT 290 was discovered in 1922 by the French archeologist Bernard Bruyere.
-It’s said that the tomb’s possessions were mostly robbed and nothing much remained when he found it.
-The few funerary types of equipment left were fragments of a wooden coffin and a few stele (slab) fragments.
+It’s said that the tomb’s possessions were mostly robbed, and nothing much remained when he found it.
+The few funerary items left were fragments of a wooden coffin and a few stele (slab) fragments.

 The Tomb Today